snormax/snormax.github.io/index.md

 ### My app features

 * Option to add or delete cards.
-* Option to hide multiple choice answers.
+* Option to show multiple choice answers.
 * Various animation effects, a timer, etc.
 * The persistence library Room.
 * And a SQL database.